DONGChuan/DONGChuan.github.io/_posts/2016-04-20-MySQL-Index.md

 The higher the index selectivity value the more suggested to choose.

-#### In composite index, consider about leftmost, column with big index selectivity should be on left.
+* In composite index, consider about leftmost, column with big index selectivity should be on left.

-#### Consider table with many records, for example, 2000 records.
+* Consider table with many records, for example, 2000 records.

-##### Consider **short index** to reduce size of index.
-Sometimes we don't need to index on the entire field, we
-could set a prefix length.
-For exampe, a column is CHAR(200), if in the first 10 characters, most records are unique.
-We could use short index:
+* Consider **short index** to reduce size of index.
+Sometimes we don't need to index on the entire field, we could set a prefix length.
+For exampe, a column is CHAR(200), if in the first 10 characters, most records are unique.We could use short index:

 {% highlight sql %}
 ALTER TABLE tb_name ADD INDEX index_name (long_string(10));